... humming machinery is fine, amplifiers not so much ...

 • — Some think autobias limits dynamic range

-• — Matched sets differ in their Gm curves despite what it says on the box and Gm will continually change over the life of the tube.
-In a quad if you put two stronger tubes on one phase and two weaker tubes on the other, distortion will increase with program unless the amplifier has an AC balance adjustment.
+• — Matched sets can differ in their Gm curves despite what it says on the box and Gm will continually change over the life of the tube.
+In a quad if there are two stronger tubes on one phase and two weaker tubes on the other, distortion increases unless the amplifier has an AC balance adjustment.

 These are my 9th tube amplifiers, 2x M-125 counting as one.
-The last two are AutoBias and, perhaps due to my advancing age, I'd not buy an amplifier without it!
+The last two are AutoBias and, perhaps due to my advancing age, I might not buy an amplifier without it!
+[See back 2 BASIC below]

 The new AutoBias boards have updates to make them more bulletproof to get around some of the Tubes4HiFi flaws.
 Also available are isolation transformers to DC isolate older AutoBias boards from the heater supply.